M-Elsayed9/Java-Introduction/HW2/README.md.txt

 Homework 2

-*in this homework we utitlize scanning from an inputfile and printing to an output file *we also use a while loop and if statements
+*in this homework we utitlize scanning from an inputfile and printing to an output file *we also use a while loop and an if statment

 The accounting department of big box retailer’s corporate office needs a program written to help verify the transactions to make sure bookkeeping is correct.